dbissell6/DFIR/Blue_Book/Blue_Book.md

 3. FTK Imager: A free tool developed by AccessData that can be used to create and analyze disk images.

-4. Autopsy: An open-source digital forensics platform that includes a disk imaging tool(Can do Windows).
+4. Autopsy: An open-source digital forensics platform that includes a disk imaging tool.

 5. X-Ways Forensics: A commercial forensic software that includes a disk imaging tool.